Art Rooijakkers

 Art Rooijakkers (born 29 August 1974) is a Dutch television presenter.
 He is best known as the presenter of the popular television show Wie is de Mol? from 2012 to 2018.
+He also presented multiple seasons of the shows Peking Express and Rooijakkers over de vloer.

 Career

 Rooijakkers at EuroPride 2016 in Amsterdam.

+In 2011, Rooijakkers participated as candidate in the popular television show Wie is de Mol?.
+He won the show by identifying the mole (Patrick Stoof) and he went on to present the show himself from 2012 to 2018.
+He succeeded Pieter Jan Hagens as presenter of the show and Rik van de Westelaken succeeded Rooijakkers in 2019.
 In 2011, Rooijakkers presented the Dutch version of the game show Fort Boyard, alongside Dutch radio DJ Gerard Ekdom.
-In the same year, he also participated as candidate in the popular television show Wie is de Mol?.
-He won the show by identifying the mole (Patrick Stoof) and he went on to present the show himself from 2012 to 2018.
-Rooijakkers succeeded Pieter Jan Hagens as presenter of the show and Rik van de Westelaken succeeded Rooijakkers in 2019.
+He also presented the show Mag ik u kussen? in which multiple comedians compete to kiss a celebrity.
+He presented the second season of the show in 2012.

-He appeared as news reader in the 2012 film De club van lelijke kinderen.
+Rooijakkers appeared as news reader in the 2012 film De club van lelijke kinderen.
 He also participated as contestant in the game shows Weet Ik Veel (in 2013) and Ik hou van Holland (in 2009 and 2011).
-In 2014, he won that year's summer edition of the quiz show De Slimste Mens.
+In 2014, he won that year's summer edition of the quiz show De slimste mens.

 From 2011 till 2014 he presented Cash op Zolder, the Dutch version of the British television show Cash in the Attic.
 In 2014, he presented Bureau Rooijakkers en Verster together with Lauren Verster, a show about social issues.
 In 2015, he appeared in an episode of the television show Familie Kruys.
+In the same year, he was also a guest in the first season of De Jopie Parlevliet Show, a talk show hosted by Richard Groenendijk as his alter ego Jopie Parlevliet.

 In 2018, Rooijakkers decided to work for the broadcast organisation RTL Nederland and he presented the game show Praat Nederlands met me later that year.
 In the show the questions revolve around the Dutch language and how language is used in society.
 In October 2018, he also co-presented the game show Holland-België together with Jonas Van Geel.
 The show featured 'team Netherlands' and 'team Belgium' competing against each other with Ruben Nicolai and Louis Talpe featuring as team captains respectively.